sanjeevai/Creating_Customer_Segments/README.md

 * customer_segments.ipynb: This is the main file where I performed my work on the project.
 * customers.csv: The project dataset.
-* visuals.py: This Python script provides supplementary visualizations for the project.
-Do not modify.
+* visuals.py: This Python script provides supplementary visualizations for the project. **Do not modify**.